sun-army/checklists/database-query-optimization.md

 * More accurate statistics for the optimizer - vacuum processes monitoring

+## Stored procedures and functions
+* IMMUTABLE, STABLE instead of VOLATILE - an ability to call a function at once and beforehand.

 ## Hardware
 * Global database settings like memory limits, write costs (ex. random page costs for PostgreSQL)
 * Resources monitoring - RAM and disc consumption, less disc more RAM.